Some patients with type 2 diabetes may not need to self-test their blood glucose levels.

 When the patient is tested for glucose tolerance, they consume a high-carbohydrate drink or snack that contains more than 75 grams of carbohydrate.

-Within one hour, your test enters the normal, non-diabetic range if your blood glucose level remains below 200 milligrams per deciliter.
+Your test enters the normal, non-diabetic range within one hour if your blood glucose level remains below 200 milligrams per deciliter.

 Two hours after your meal, your blood glucose should stay below 140 milligrams per deciliter.